Keyboard shortcuts

 Installation

-The extraction tool needs to be built from source.
-This is because the harness definitions depend on the circuits crate in midnight-zk.
+The extraction tool needs to build from source because the harness definitions depend on the circuits crate in midnight-zk.
+At the time of writing the tool actually depends on the forked version of the crate.

 For example: